FGMEMBERS/747-200/Readme-747-200-jbsim.txt

 Known problems
 ==============
+- data are not saved on reinit.
 - use turn at maximum angle, only to stop taxi.
 - from Mach 0.82, Mach drag delays altitude modes, when velocity increases.
+- approach steady below the glide slope, otherwise descent overspeed triggers inertia roll.

 Known problems FDM
 ------------------